Photon Paint

 Photon Paint is a Hold-And-Modify (HAM) based bitmap graphics editor for the Amiga, first released in 1987.
 Photon Paint was the first bitmap graphics editor to incorporate 3D solid modeling and texture mapping as an integral part of the program.

 Photon Paint was programmed by Oren Peli, Eyal Ofek, and Amir Zbeda at Bazbosoft, an Israeli software house.
-It was published by MicroIllusions of the US and distributed all over the world.
+It was published by MicroIllusions distributed worldwide.

-The program sold some 250,000 units and received a best of breed award from Amiga World magazine.
+The program sold 250,000 copies and received a best of breed award from Amiga World magazine.